 STEM subjects, especially science often proves a challenge for trainers with its hard to explain concepts.
 For instance, a lecture on human anatomy that relies heavily on theoretics and a cardboard sample, may not invoke curiosity in all the students.

 Yet, were you to introduce AR and let students learn for themselves, it would let all learners sulk into the experience with the added power of 3D modelling.
 You can have an AR application that gives each student the freedom to learn at his/her pace without the need to rush.
-There’s more, teachers can create personalized content based on the aptitude of student groups making education that much more effective – all this, and a lot more is possible with a partnership with an AR-skilled education software development company.
+There’s more, teachers can create personalized content based on the aptitude of student groups making education that much more effective – all this, and a lot more is possible with a partnership with an AR-skilled education app development company.

 As per the rule of thumb, technologies go through a hyperbolic curve that starts from the age of discovery.
 This is the time when most fundamental breakthroughs transpire and the access to technology is limited to a select few.